omarkhaiiry/doctor-managment-api/README.md

 # doctors-patients-api
 simple restful API built with Spring boot
-Simple registration for doctors and patients.
+Registration for doctors and patients.
-Patients can make appointments with available doctors.
+Patients can reserve appointments

 # username
 omar